Symbols of Police County: Design

 The white and blue colours were historically present in the coat of arms of Pomerania, and the flag of the Province of Pomerania, used from 1882 to 1935.
-The red and green griffin is the historical symbol of the Lands of Schlawe and Stolp, and in the coat of arms, is ment to symbolize the tribes of Pomeranians that historically inhabitated the modern area of the county.
+The red and green griffin is the historical symbol of the Lands of Schlawe and Stolp, and in the coat of arms, is meant to symbolize the tribes of Pomeranians that historically inhabited the modern area of the county.
 Marry wish Jesus symbolize the canon regular monastery in Jasienica.
 The fish symbolizes the fishery industry, important to the population around the Szczecin Lagoon.
 The branch of the oak tree symbolizes the Ueckermünde Heath, which is partially located within the county.

 History

 The county coat of arms and flags were established by the county council on 28 June 2000, via the regulation approved on 14 September 1999.
 They were designed by Radosław Gaziński.